-By monitoring this important metric, you will be able to quickly identify if the number is declining and, consequently, take immediate action.3.
-Operating expense ratio:
+By monitoring this important metric, you will be able to quickly identify if the number is declining and, consequently, take immediate action.

-The operating expense ratio is a metric that will info you whether your company is scalable or not.
+The operating expense ratio is a metric that will info you whether your business is scalable or not.
 For example, if you can increase sales without increasing operating expenses.

-It's important to monitor this CFO metric as it will show you the level of operational efficiency which you can always improve over time and try to lower the expenses.4.
-Berry ratio:
+It's important to monitor this CFO metric as it will show you the level of operational efficiency which you can always improve over time and try to lower the expenses.

-When you’re talking about a CFO report to the CEO or about a CFO report to the board of directors, the berry ratio is a KPI that will prove very effective.
+When you’re talking about a fiscal report to the CEO or about a CFO report to the board of directors, the berry ratio is a KPI that will prove very effective.

 The berry ratio is a CFO KPI that visualizes and quantifies the ratio of gross profit in relation to operating expenses.
-By tracking as well as benchmarking this on a regular basis, you can provide an accurate snapshot of the business’s overall financial health —something you will need to maintain indefinitely.5.
-EVA:
+By tracking as well as benchmarking this on a regular basis, you can provide an accurate snapshot of the company’s overall financial health —something you will need to maintain indefinitely.

 EVA, or economic value added, is a fundamental part of financial reports as it provides a precise estimate of your company's economic profit that is surplus to the required return of the company's shareholders.

-EVA is a metric that not only offers a wealth of information but is also likely to be in hot demand for any modern CFO.6.
-Employee satisfaction:
+EVA is a metric that not only offers a wealth of information but is also likely to be in hot demand for any modern CFO.

 Employee satisfaction is as important as customer satisfaction, and the best software for CFOs will always include this CFO metric somewhere in the mix.

-Whether you're talking monthly or daily reports for CFOs, employee satisfaction is something you must monitor closely as it will affect performance and productivity, which, in turn, will have a significant financial impact on the business.
-As mentioned, satisfaction metrics are not "hard" financial metrics, but important for each modern CFO that needs to obtain a birds-eye view of the overall organization.
+Whether you're talking monthly or daily insights for CFOs, employee satisfaction is something you must monitor closely as it will affect performance and productivity, which, in turn, will have a significant financial impact on the organization.
+As mentioned, satisfaction metrics are not "hard" financial metrics, but important for each modern financial officer that needs to obtain a birds-eye view of the overall organization.

 7. Customer satisfaction